rdkcentral/tasecureapi/docs/rfcs/accepted/0000-hardening-memory-operations/README.md

 all inside of a given memory type (in other words, crossing memory types shall return an invalid result)

-Then depending on the intend of a given memory operation, routines could add allowed memory transaction sanitization.
+Then depending on the intent of a given memory operation, routines could add allowed memory transaction sanitization.
 For instance 'cache_from_ree_to_tee(source, destination, size)' would verify that the buffer starting at 'source' over 'size' bytes is entirely inside of a memory type 'Shared', as it is